March 15, 2021 by Andrea Rajic

 When discussing flexibility in the workplace, most people instinctively think about remote work or working from home and employees' geographic distribution.
 However, the remote work model does little to mitigate the challenges of operating a standard 9-5 shift.

 In the new reality, the employees are in charge of how and when they prefer to work.
 Companies need to accommodate their employees' work schedules, peak productivity hours, and daily lives.
-The truth is most people are not at their most focused during a single 8-hour stretch and prefer to break down the workday in chunks to accomplish more and work better.
+The truth is most people are not at their most focused during a single 8-hour stretch and prefer to break down the workday into chunks to accomplish more and work better.

 This newfound flexibility will allow employees to spend time with family, do chores, and take afternoon naps while still being productive and doing their best work.
 Hybrid work models can embrace this shift by enabling employees to only work from an office a few days a week and organize the rest of their time as they see fit.
 Companies benefit from hybrid work and flexible hours by expanding their talent pools, supporting parents in their workforce, and reaping the results of happier, more engaged employees.